Search for a rare disease

 Management and treatment

 Therapeutic approaches using numerous anti-inflammatory drugs and immunosuppressants have provided disappointing results.
 Corticosteroids can partially improve the symptoms but at the cost of high toxicity.
-Anakinra, an antagonist of the interleukin-1 beta receptor has proved to be efficient against the inflammatory signs, as well as against intracranial hypertension and hearing loss (if it is not too long-standing).
-However, there is no effect on the hypertrophic joint involvement.
+Anakinra (a receptor antagonist of interleukin-1) and canakinumab (a monoclonal antibody against IL-1beta) have proved to be efficient against inflammatory signs, as well as against intracranial hypertension and hearing loss.

 Article for general public